swal/hotel-booking-.NET/README.md

 Hotel Booking Application (.NET)
 ================================

-This repository contains the .NET implementation of the hotel booking application using Visual Studio 2010, Entity Framework 4.3.1, Ninject 3.0, IIS 7 and SQL Server Express.
+This repository contains the .NET implementation of the hotel booking application, developed in C# using ASP.NET MVC 3, ADO.NET Entity Framework 4.3.1, and Ninject 3.0.
+The tool support consists of Visual Studio 2010, IIS 7 and SQL Server Express.